 Reaction & Thoughts:

-Sex and the Single Girl, directed by Richard Quine (How to Murder Your Wife), is a purposely silly retreat to the heydays of the screwball comedies.
+Sex and the Single Girl, directed by Richard Quine (How to Murder Your Wife), is a retreat into the heyday of the screwball comedy.
+It’s a bit sloppy and not funny enough, but the leading actors are good and the supporting cast is interesting.

-The title is deceiving — the film is quite coy and prudish.
+The title is deceiving: Sex and the Single Girl is old-fashioned, even prudish.
 Oh yes, there are lots of sexual innuendos, but there is not a single frank conversation about sex in the entire film.
-It wants to capitalize on the changes in American values, but it is afraid to explore new sexual trends.
-Joseph Heller co-wrote the script, but you won’t find any of the brilliant satire that distinguishes his immortal classic Catch-22.
+The film wants to capitalize on changes in American values, but seems afraid to offend viewers.

-The cast tries (sometimes too) hard to make up for the absence of grit.
-Curtis and Wood are charming, but they lack the comedic timing of Rock Hudson and Doris Day.
-However, there is a hilarious running gag about Curtis being mistaken for actor Jack Lemmon (a nod to Billy Wilder’s 1959 classic Some Like it Hot).
-Interestingly, Wood, Curtis and Lemmon would appear together next in Blake Edwards’s live-cartoon The Great Race (1964).
+The cast tries to make up for the absence of pluck.
+Tony Curtis and Natalie Wood make a nice screen couple.
+There is a hilarious running gag about Curtis being mistaken for actor Jack Lemmon.
+Interestingly, Wood, Curtis and Lemmon will appear together next in Blake Edwards’s live-cartoon The Great Race (1964), a truly great comedy.

 Conclusions & Final Thoughts:

 Sex and the Single Girl is merely amusing.
-The final surreal chase sequence is an unexpected gift in this silly, erratic farce.
-Otto Kruger’s (High Noon) final film.
+The film has a pretty good plot, but execution leaves a lot to be desired.
+I did love the final surreal chase sequence — it was an unexpected gift in this erratic sex farce.
+Author Joseph Heller (Catch-22) co-wrote the script.
 Color, 110 minutes, Not Rated.